-1. Start the 6.2 Stone.
-You must start the stone using the -C flag, which performs the conversion.:
+1. Start the 6.5.4 Stone.
+For upgrading from version 6.1.6 or earlier, you must start the stone using the -C flag, which performs the conversion.
+If you are upgrading from version 6.2 or later, this flag should not be used.